Updated September 8, 2020

 Dr. Emily Deans, in her Psychology Today article, reports that randomized controlled trials show that the right diet can improve depression.

-Stress, stress idling and stress sensitization can be contributing factors to depression and chronic anxiety, factors in your mental health equation.
-Implementing ongoing stress management strategies throughout your life are important to living depression free and enjoying good, consistent mental health.
-Hopefully this will be the first go to, as well as diet changes and exercise that doctors prescribe to people presenting with anxiety and depression symptoms, not just a suggestion or after thought.
-You can read more in my blog post on stress title STRESS IDLING & SENSITIVITY: A Modern Day Health Challenge.
+Stress, stress idling and stress sensitization can be contributing factors to depression, anxiety, compromised coping and resilience; factors in the mental health equation.
+Achieving a strong resilience and ability to cope with what life presents takes a lot of work, I am still a work in progress.
+Do not lose hope!
+These qualities are key to improving your mental health equation.
+Implementing ongoing stress management strategies throughout your life is important to living depression free and enjoying good, consistent mental health and ability to cope and roll with life’s challenges.
+Hopefully stress management will be the first ‘go to’, as well as diet changes and exercise that doctors prescribe to people presenting with anxiety, depression and stress symptoms; not just a suggestion or after thought.
+You can read more about the impact of stress in my blog post on stress title STRESS IDLING & SENSITIVITY: A Modern Day Health Challenge.

 “If the stress is continued or prolonged, it can leave adverse effects on body’s immune, cardiovascular, neuroendocrine and central nervous systems.
 When chronic stress goes untreated it can result into serious disabilities like insomnia, weakened immune system, high blood pressure, anxiety and muscle pain.
 It can also play a role in developing major disorders like depression, heart disease and obesity.”